New to our fleet!

 We are exited to be adding another classic vessel to our operation.
-Wairangi will be available for scenic, day, and overnight charter by early 2021.
-We’ll keep you posted!
+Wairangi is now available for scenic, day, and overnight charters.

 If you fancy yourself cruising between bays, beaches, coves and islands, watching the albatross soar, exploring verdant native bush tracks, reading books in the saloon, or even diving in crystal clear waters rich with sea-life (followed by a warm deck shower of course) then a trip aboard Wairangi is for you.